Early Spring Flowers to Brighten Your Garden After Winter

 Early Spring Flowers: Easy Bulbs For Gorgeous Blooms

 For a burst of color that’s guaranteed to chase away the winter blues, bulbs are your best bet.
-They’re some of the earliest bloomers, and since they’re planted in the fall, you get to enjoy a vibrant spring with minimal effort.
+They’re some of the earliest bloomers, and because they’re planted in fall, you can enjoy a vibrant spring display with minimal effort.

 With so many beautiful early spring bulbs to choose from, it’s important to select varieties that thrive in your climate.